• Skip to primary navigation

 No mayo coleslaw can be made ahead of time

-I usually make this no mayo coleslaw a few hours before serving so that the flavors have time to develop.
+I usually make this no mayo coleslaw a few hours before serving.
+That way the flavors have time to develop.

 But if you’re not going to serve it until the next day, to save time, I recommend prepping all the veggies the night before.
 Then in the morning, just toss on the dressing.